What options would increase federal revenues?

 Policymakers can directly increase revenues by increasing tax rates, reducing tax breaks, expanding the tax base, improving enforcement, and levying new taxes.
 They can indirectly increase revenues through policies that increase economic activity, income, and wealth.

-- The federal government could strengthen enforcement.
-The IRS estimates that the “tax gap”—the difference between taxes owed and those actually paid—was about $450 billion in 2006 and that enforcement efforts and penalties recovered about $65 billion.
-Better enforcement could further reduce the remaining $385 billion gap.
+The federal government could strengthen enforcement.
+The IRS estimates that the “tax gap”—the difference between taxes owed and those actually paid—averaged about $458 billion annually in 2008-2010 and that enforcement efforts and penalties recovered about $52 billion.
+Better enforcement could further reduce the remaining $406 billion gap.

 Policymakers could also boost revenues by introducing new taxes.
 The largest potential revenue sources would be a value-added tax (already levied in every other developed nation) or a carbon tax (which would target the pollutants causing climate change).
 Other recent proposals include taxes on financial transactions, wealth, and unhealthy foods and drinks.